nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![Banner](images/AgentAssistBanner.png)
 # Welcome to the AgentAssist User Guide!

-The **AgentAssist User Guide** is here to help you unlock the full potential of **AgentAssist** and take your credit card sales to the next level. his guide offers clear, step-by-step instructions and practical examples to help you get the most out of the application.
+The **AgentAssist User Guide** is here to help you unlock the full potential of **AgentAssist** and take your credit card sales to the next level.
+This guide offers clear, step-by-step instructions and practical examples to help you get the most out of the application.

 In this guide, you'll learn how to:
 * **Set Up AgentAssist**